lgiordani/cabook/manuscript/part_1_tools/chapter_01_introduction_to_tdd.md

 Part of the TDD methodology, then, deals with "refactoring", which means changing the code in a way that doesn't change the outputs, which in turns means that all your tests keep passing.
 Once you have a proper test suite in place, you can focus on the beauty of the code, or you can introduce smart solutions according to which the language allows you to do.

-TDD RULE NUMBER 4 - Write code that passes the test.
+T> # TDD RULE NUMBER 4
+T> Write code that passes the test.
 Then refactor it.

 ## Step 4 - Subtraction